Dasmen/android_device_Lava_LAVA_R1/README.md

-Device Tree for Lava LAVA_R1
+Device Tree for Lava R1
 ===========================================

-The Lenovo P1m (codenamed _"LAVA_R1"_) is a mid-range smartphone from Lava.
+The Lava R1 (codenamed _"LAVA_R1"_) is a mid-range smartphone from Lava.

 Basic   | Spec Sheet
 -------:|:-------------------------